tanay-jaiman/EffortLogger/README.md

 # Important files 📁 -

-1. pom.xml -> resolves dependecnies
+1. pom.xml -> Resolves dependencies
-2. hello-view.fxml -> builds the UI
+2. hello-view.fxml -> Builds the UI (Sets the scene for main window)
 3. HelloController.java -> Interacts with the event listeners in UI
 4. HelloApplication.java -> Combines and runs the application
+5. PlanningPoker.fxml -> Sets the scene for the Planning Poker window
+6. PlanningPoker.java -> Controller java class to interact with the event listeners in Planning Poker window

 # EffortLogger so far.. ✅ -

 1. We have a working user authentication UI that responds to the user inputs and directs them to the planning poker window if the authentication is successful.

 2. No database is linked as of now so all the authentication verifications are done using a 2-D array of strings.
-Username is <ASURITE-ID-WITHOUT-NUMBERS> e.g. 'rsharma' or 'ddiyora' and password is first and lasr name in pascal case (i.e. 'TanayJaiman' or 'DakshDiyora') read in-line comments for more details.
+Username is (ASURITE-ID-WITHOUT-NUMBERS) e.g. 'rsharma' or 'ddiyora' and password is first and lasr name in pascal case (i.e. 'TanayJaiman' or 'DakshDiyora') read in-line comments for more details.

-3. No implemtations on Planning Poker window so far, only displays 'Planning Poker' as of now but they have been successfully linked to only show on authentication being passed.
+3. No implementations on Planning Poker window so far, only displays 'Planning Poker' as of now but they have been successfully linked to only show on authentication being passed.

 # Implementations required (11/12 - Sunday) ⏳ -